Meterius/vuex-typescript-support/README.md

 use a Type Alias instead of an Interface to define them, since an Interface can cause the "Index signature is missing in type ..." error on the StoreDefinition or StoreModuleDefinition.

+##### "TS2589: Type instantiation is excessively deep and possibly infinite."
+When any is used implicitly or explicitly in a Generic Type Alias it might cause a TS2589 error because some recursive type definitions may not terminate since they could expect the generic parameter to not extend something after some amount of recursion.

 ## Limitations

 Since Typescript does not allow for augmenting keys, it is